Kurento/kurento-room/kurento-room-doc/src/site/sphinx/client_javascript_api.rst

 getGlobalID() method
 --------------------

-Calculates a global identifier by mixing the owner’s id (the participant name) and the local id.
+Calculates a global identifier by mixing the owner's id (the participant name) and the local id.
 E.g. ``user1_webcam``.

 There are several other methods exposed by the ``Stream`` interface, they will be described in the tutorial for making a room application.